Closing a deal is great.

 A pillar of customer success is documenting customer information.

-During the sales cycle, salespeople should take special effort to accurately and consistently document all relevant customer information, like notes on interactions, customer goals, and any common questions customers may have.
+During the sales cycle, salespeople should take special effort to accurately and consistently document all relevant customer information — like notes on interactions, customer goals, and common customer questions.

 Collecting this information is vital for handoff.
-It gives CSMs the information they need to understand who the customer is, how the relationship has developed, and additional insight into their mindset that helps them personalize their support method to each customer and their needs.
+It gives CSMs the information they need to understand who the customer is so they can personalize their support method to each customer and their needs.

 It can be helpful to use a CRM, like HubSpot Service Hub, to document and store information in one place, so all involved stakeholders have easy access and can refer to it as needed.